Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 > **⚠️ How can I access my development server?**
 >
 > The output displays that the development servers is running on `localhost`.
-Of course, because you are using a GitHub Codespace, you cannot access this url directly, because it would point to your local machine.
+Of course, because you are using a GitHub Codespace, you cannot access this URL directly, because it would point to your local machine.
 However, if you `ctrl`+`click` on it, GitHub Codespace will automatically substitute `localhost` so it points to the cloud running instance.
 You can see all running services in the `PORTS` tab on the bottom panel of this IDE.

 To run the tests, you can use: